the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # Advanced React Components

-The chapter will focus on the implementation of advanced React components.
-You will learn about higher-order components and how to implement them.
-In addition, you will dive into more advanced topics in React and implement complex interactions with it.
+This chapter focuses on implementing advanced React components.
+You will learn how to implement higher-order components, and we will dive into more advanced topics in React.

 ## Ref a DOM Element

 Sometimes you need to interact with your DOM nodes in React.
 The `ref` attribute gives you access to a node in your elements.
-Usually that is an anti pattern in React, because you should use its declarative way of doing things and its unidirectional data flow.
-You have learned about it when you have introduced your first search input field.
-But there are certain cases where you need access to the DOM node.
-The official documentation mentions three use cases:
+That’s is usually an anti pattern in React, because you should use its declarative way of doing things and its unidirectional data flow.
+We learned about it when we introduced the first search input field, but there are certain cases where you need access to the DOM node.
+The official documentation mentions three:

 * to use the DOM API (focus, media playback etc.)
 * to invoke imperative DOM node animations
 * to integrate with a third-party library that needs the DOM node (e.g. [D3.js](https://d3js.org/))

-Let's do it by example with the Search component.
-When the application renders the first time, the input field should be focused.
-That's one use case where you would need access to the DOM API.
-This chapter will show you how it works, but since it is not very useful for the application itself, we will omit the changes after the chapter.
-You can keep it for your own application though.

-In general, you can use the `ref` attribute in both functional stateless components and ES6 class components.
-In the example of the focus use case, you will need a lifecycle method.
-That's why the approach is first showcased by using the `ref` attribute with an ES6 class component.
+We'll use the Search component as an example.
+When the application renders for the first time, the input field should be focused.
+This is one case where we need access to the DOM API.
+The `ref` attribute can be used in both functional stateless components and ES6 class components.
+In this example, we need a lifecycle method, so the approach is showcased using the `ref` attribute with an ES6 class component.

 The initial step is to refactor the functional stateless component to an ES6 class component.